5 Fun Things Couples Who Actually Stay Married Commit To Doing Throughout The Year

 If you live in the suburbs, choose a city close by.
 Or, if you live in the city, choose a new place out of town.
 Somewhere where you can just be yourselves, even if just for 72 hours.

-My friends and I used to have an agreement that we would take each other’s kids when we wanted to get away.
-It might have added more stress when my friend was away but I knew that the time for us to get away for our long weekend would come.
+My friends and I used to have an agreement we would take each other’s kids when we wanted to get away.
+It might have added more stress when my friend was away, but I knew the time for us to get away for our long weekend would come.
+A study in Leisure Sciences Journal shows the benefits of couple's vacations on relationship satisfaction

 Advertisement

-One of the problems with marriage is that we become so familiar with our spouses that we sometimes take them for granted.
+One of the problems with marriage is we become so familiar with our spouses and we sometimes take them for granted.

 Every morning, they are there at the table, drinking coffee.
 Every night, we try to fall asleep while they snore.
 The days fade in and out, so we start to not even notice each other.

-Even worse, there are times when the more time that we spend in a marriage the more we lose touch with ourselves.
+Even worse, there are times when the more time we spend in a marriage, the more we lose touch with ourselves.

-I know that the best thing about getting divorced was that I was able to be myself, to do the things that I wanted to do.
-It made me very happy and, now that I am in a relationship again, I am determined not to lose touch with who I am.
+The best thing about getting divorced, I was able to be myself and do the things I wanted to do.
+It made me very happy, and now I am in a relationship again, I am determined not to lose touch with who I am.

 Advertisement

-And, I can promise you that your spouse will notice your absence.
+I can promise your spouse will notice your absence.
 When you return, they won’t be taking you for granted.
-They will know what it’s like to be drinking coffee at the table alone and they will have an increased appreciation of your presence in their lives.
+They will know what it’s like to be drinking coffee at the table alone, and they will have an increased appreciation of your presence in their lives.

 Advertisement

-I know that those things don’t seem like that big of a deal, and maybe even sometimes feel like Hallmark holidays.
-But the reality is that stopping and celebrating these things is one of those fun things to do in 2023 to keep your marriage strong.
+I know those things don’t seem like that big of a deal and maybe even sometimes feel like Hallmark holidays.
+But the reality is stopping and celebrating these things is one of those fun things to do to keep your marriage strong.

 Advertisement